mirca/mirca.github.io-www/about/index.md

 </p>

 <p style='text-align: justify;'>
-In the Summer of 2015, I had the privilege to be an <u>undergraduate guest researcher</u> at the Nanofabrication Research Group,
+In the Summer of 2015, I was an <u>undergraduate guest researcher</u> at the Nanofabrication Research Group,
 <a href="https://www.nist.gov/cnst">National Institute of Standards and Technology, USA</a>, under
 the mentorship of <a href="https://www.nist.gov/people/marcelo-davanco">Dr. Marcelo Davanço</a>.